 You can produce and sell up to 500 units for one product only.
 If you want to produce additional units you will need to re-purchase the Commercial License, up to 500 additional units and for that one product only.
 If you want to use my resources in a different commercial product or project, you will also need to purchase a fresh Commercial License.

 Example: you want to create t-shirt designs using my resources and sell them on your Etsy store, so you purchase one Commercial License.
 You produce 500 t-shirts and sell them all.
 If you want to create 1 more t-shirt to sell, you will need to re-purchase the Commercial License.
-If you then decide that you want to create phone cases using my resources and sell them on your store, you will also need to purchase another fresh Commercial License and you can sell up to 500 phone cases before you will need to purchase the license again.
+If you then decide that you want to create phone cases using my resources and sell them on your store, you will also need to purchase another fresh Commercial License.
+You can sell up to 500 phone cases before you will need to purchase the license again.

 Extended Commercial License